Acute Medical Care

 - Identification – Proof of residency (driver’s license or current bill showing address)

-- Proof of Insurance – Medicare, Medicaid, private insurance, etc. HMOs are not accepted unless Bergen Regional Medical Center is pre-approved as a provider by the HMO.
+- Proof of Insurance – Medicare, Medicaid, private insurance, etc. HMOs are not accepted unless Bergen New Bridge Medical Center is pre-approved as a provider by the HMO.